ccims/gropius-login-service/docs/index.md

 The gropius client shall keep the state that the user manually logged out and shall not automatically start a new `FLOW {gropius client accesses gropius resource server}` without explicit user interaction.
 Otherwise, since the user might still be logged in at the gropius auth server, the user might be directly logged in again at the gropius client.

-Note, technically, the user never "logged into" the gropius client, but only authorized it to access their resources.
+Note, formally, the user never "logged into" the gropius client, but only authorized it to access their resources.

 ## Flow "User Logs Out at Gropius Auth Server"

-This will delete the current session cookie.

 1. `API POST {gropius auth server}/auth/api/internal/auth/logout/current`

+This will delete the current session cookie and all activeLoginAccesses of the current ActiveLogin.
 The activeLogin is still valid.
-See `FLOW {user logs out everywhere at gropius auth server}` to invalidate all ActiveLogins.

 ## Flow "User Logs Out Everywhere at Gropius Auth Server"

+1. `API POST {gropius auth server}/auth/api/internal/auth/logout/everywhere`

-This will delete the current session token and all ActiveLogins of the user.
+This will delete the current session cookie and all ActiveLoginAccesses of the user.
 This will also invalidate all issued tokens.

-1. `API POST {gropius auth server}/auth/api/internal/auth/logout/everywhere`

 ## Data